pharmavillage/documentation/content/commands/cluster-meet/index.md

 addresses modifications.

-So in order for a given node to accept another one into the list of nodes composing a Redis Cluster, there are only two ways:
+So in order for a given node to accept another one into the list of nodes composing a Pharmavillage Cluster, there are only two ways:

 1. The system administrator sends a `CLUSTER MEET` command to force a node to meet another one.
 2. An already known node sends a list of nodes in the gossip section that we are not aware of.
 If the receiving node trusts the sending node as a known node, it will process the gossip section and send a handshake to the nodes that are still not known.

-Note that Redis Cluster needs to form a full mesh (each node is connected with each other node), but in order to create a cluster, there is no need to send all the `CLUSTER MEET` commands needed to form the full mesh.
-What matter is to send enough `CLUSTER MEET` messages so that each node can reach each other node through a *chain of known nodes*.
+Note that Pharmavillage Cluster needs to form a full mesh (each node is connected with each other node), but in order to create a cluster, there is no need to send all the `CLUSTER MEET` commands needed to form the full mesh.
+What matter is to send enough `CLUSTER MEET` messages so that each node can reach each other node through a _chain of known nodes_.
 Thanks to the exchange of gossip information in heartbeat packets, the missing links will be created.

 So, if we link node A with node B via `CLUSTER MEET`, and B with C, A and C will find their ways to handshake and create a link.